nickbradley/CPSC310submit/README.md

 # CPSC 310 Automated Submission Service for GitHub
-This service consumes pull request webhooks from configured repositories on GitHub.
-Upon receiving a request, the service will clone the repository, run the tests and publish the results as a comment on the pull request.
+This service consumes commit comment webhooks from configured repositories on GitHub.
+Upon receiving a request, the service will clone the repository, run the tests and publish the results as a comment on the commit.

 ## Usage
 ### Start the service
-Connect to the server using SSH at `<hostname>:22`.
-After logging in, `cd ~/<appdir>` and run `sudo docker-compose up` to start the service.
+Connect to the server using SSH at `shaka.cs.ubc.ca:22`.
+After logging in, `cd /app` and run `sudo docker-compose up` to start the service.

 ### Configure the webhook on a GitHub repository
 1. Go to **Settings**, **Webhooks & services**
 2. Click **Add webhook**
 3. Configure the webhook:
-  1. In the _Payload URL_ field, enter `https://<hostname>/cpsc310/test-service`
+  1. In the _Payload URL_ field, enter `http://shaka.cs.ubc.ca:8080/submit`
-  2. Click **Disable SSL verification**
-  3. Under Which events would you like to trigger this webhook?, select _Let me select individual events._ and choose only _Pull request_.
+  2. Under Which events would you like to trigger this webhook?, select _Let me select individual events._ and choose only _Commit comment_.

-### Make a pull request
+### Make a request
-To make a submission, open a [pull request](https://help.github.com/articles/using-pull-requests/) on a repository configured with the submission service.
+To make a submission, comment on the commit that should be tested.
+Include @CPSC310Bot in the comment text.

-1. Navigate to the repository on GitHub.
-2. Click **Fork**.
-Set up the webhook on the repository.
-3. Make changes to your fork on a new branch.
-4. To submit the changes for testing, click **New pull request**.

 ## Administration
 ### Environment Variables